LiamSalangsang/LiamSalangsang/README.md

 ### Interests & Expertise

-- 🌐 Proficient in Front-end Development (HTML, CSS, JavaScript) and Full Stack Technologies
+- 🌐 Proficient in Front-end Development (HTML, CSS, JavaScript, React) and Full Stack Technologies
 - 🎮 Curious about Game Development and Intrigued by Game Making
 - 🧩 Eager to Learn and Explore New Technologies